HL7/fhir-pacio-functional-status/input/pagecontent/profile_highlights_and_guidance.md

 ![BFS SelfCare Admission Example](BFS_SelfCare_Admission_Example.png){:style="float: none;"}

 **Guidance and Notes:**
-1. Use the right LOINC code to indicate the particular kind of cognitive assessment.
+1. Use the right LOINC code to indicate the particular kind of functional assessment.
 In this case the LOINC code ‘83233-7’ is used to indicate ‘Self-Care - Admission Performance’.
 2. An assessment with more than one observation questions would have a number of ‘hasMember’ elements, each of which would point to an observation in the assessment.
 3. The 'derivedFrom' points back to the PACIOfunctionalQuestionaireResponse resource which provides context and structure for the observation-based information.